Bachelor of Medicine, Bachelor of Surgery: Ghana

 All Ghanaian medical schools award an MBChB as the basic medical degree after 6 academic years.
 These seven medical schools are Kwame Nkrumah University of Science and Technology, University of Ghana, University for Development Studies, University of Cape Coast, University of Health and Allied Sciences and the private Accra College of Medicine, and Family Health Medical School, another private medical school.

 Guyana

 The University of Guyana awards MB BS.
 Other "offshore" United-States-linked schools in the country award the North American MD, such as Texila American University, Lincoln American University.

+Hong Kong

+The awarding of qualifications in Hong Kong follows the British tradition.

+The dual degree is awarded as: